sharellcodes/Randomizer/Features.md

 # Features and Functions

 ## Summary
-I created this app to practice my general mobile app development skills, my ability to operate with popular APIs, and to continue exercising my general programming skills.
+I created this app to practice my general Swift development skills, my ability to operate with popular APIs, and to continue exercising my general programming skills.

 ## Key Feature(s)